amitmse/in_Python_/Decision Tree/README.md

 ### Chi-Square

+- Chi-square is particularly useful for categorical target variables and can handle multiple splits at a node.
 - It is an algorithm to find out the statistical significance between the differences between sub-nodes and parent node.
 We measures it by sum of squares of standardized differences between observed and expected frequencies of target variable.
 - It works with categorical target variable “Success” or “Failure”.
 - It can performs two or more splits